spectrocloud/librarium/README.md

 ### Points of interest component

-To use this components you will have to import if from the _shared_, under the _common_ folder
+To use this components you will have to import if from the _shared_ folder

 ```js
 import PointsOfInterest from '@librarium/shared/src/components/common/PointOfInterest';